The Infrared Structure of Nambu-Goldstone Bosons: Conclusion and Outlook

 The ability to compute the subleading single soft limit also allows us to identify the extended theory containing biadjoint cubic scalars interacting with the Nambu-Goldstone bosons.
-We are able to obtain the Feynman rule of the extended theory and also study its dependence on the different parameterizations of \nlsm.
-It turned out the Feynman rule for the extended theory simplifies dramatically in the Cayley parameterization.
+We are able to obtain the Feynman rules of the extended theory and also study its dependence on the different parameterizations of \nlsm.
+It turned out the Feynman rules for the extended theory simplify dramatically in the Cayley parameterization.

 Given the simplification of calculation in the Cayley parameterization, we proceeded to compute the subleading triple soft limit in the \nlsm\ using conventional Feynman diagrams.
-The triple soft limit of $n$-pt tree amplitudes starts with ${\cal O}(\tau)$ and, at this order, the coefficient of $\tau$ turned out to be related to the $(n-3)$-pt amplitudes of the same extended theory with biadjoint cubic scalars as in the subleading single limit.
+The triple soft limit of $n$-pt tree amplitudes starts with ${\cal O}(\tau)$ and, at this order, the coefficient of $\tau$ turned out to be related to the $(n-3)$-pt amplitudes of the same extended theory with biadjoint cubic scalars as in the subleading single soft limit.
 It would obviously be very interesting to see if it is possible to identity the extended theory directly at the Lagrangian level, using techniques in effective field theories such as the soft-collinear effective theory.

 There are several more interesting future directions.
 One has to do with the color-kinematics duality \cite{Bern:2008qj} in the context of \nlsm, which would become the ``flavor-kinematics" duality \cite{Chen:2013fya,Du:2016tbc,Carrasco:2016ldy,Cheung:2016prv}.
 In the CHY approach, the flavor-kinematics duality is manifest.
 By comparing our results with those of the CHY's, it became apparent that the second adjoint index carried by the biadjoint scalar is related to the position of the derivative operator in the matrix element of operators in the current, which hints at potential connections between the adjoint index (flavor) and the derivative (kinematics).
 On a separate front, it is possible to apply the IR approach in this work to effective theories with ``enhanced" Adler's zero, such as the Dirac-Born-Infeld scalar theory and Galileons \cite{Cheung:2014dqa}.
 According to the CHY proposal, there are also extended theories residing in the subleading single soft limit.
 It is possible to extract more information on these extended theories in theories with the enhanced Adler's zero, which will be reported elsewhere \cite{Yin:toappear}.